Will Exodus support the Ethereum Constantinople hard fork?

 The Constantinople/St. Petersburg upgrade is expected February 28th, 2019 (block height 7,280,000)

-The ETH Constantinople upgrade has been postponed by the Ethereum foundation due to a security vulnerability.
 If you hold ETH in Exodus, you do not need to do anything.
 Your funds are not at risk.
-We will update our followers once a new date has been set

-TL,DR Exodus will support the upcoming Ethereum Constantinople Hard Fork.
+TL,DR Exodus will support the upcoming Ethereum Constantinople/St. Petersburg upgrade.
 If you hold ETH in your wallet, you do not need to do anything in preparation for the fork.

 - What is the Constantinople Hard Fork?